owntone/owntone-server/README_PULSE.md

 .endif
 ```

+Now you need to make sure that Pulseaudio can communicate with the Bluetooth
+daemon through D-Bus.
+On Raspbian this is already enabled, and you can skip this
+step.
+Otherwise do one of the following:

+1. Add the pulse user to the bluetooth group: `adduser pulse bluetooth`
+2. Edit /etc/dbus-1/system.d/bluetooth.conf and change the policy for
+<policy context="default"> to "allow"

-Now you can:
+Phew, almost done with Pulseaudio!
+Now you should:
-- (re)start Pulseaudio with `systemctl restart pulseaudio`
-- enable system mode on boot with `systemctl enable pulseaudio`
+1. enable system mode on boot with `systemctl enable pulseaudio`
+2. reboot (or at least restart dbus and pulseaudio)
-- check that the Bluetooth module is loaded with `pactl list modules short`
+3. check that the Bluetooth module is loaded with `pactl list modules short`

 ## Step 2: Setting up forked-daapd